 Neuroscience studies have shown that the male and female brain is wired differently.
 This accounts for behavioral differences in males and females.
 Men are from Mars and women are from Venus when it comes to processing emotions.

 Conversely, the amygdala, the brain’s threat detector is marginally bigger in men than in women.
 So, instead of flight-fight, women go into a freeze-fawn state when coping with threats.
-Which means women are more prone to suppress negative or threatening emotions.
+This means women are more prone to suppress negative or threatening emotions.

 Adolescence is a critical transition period from childhood to adulthood, any adverse experiences impair a child’s growth causing arrested development.